 Jones has 2 TD runs, Stanford tops No. 23 Washington 31-26

+''It's been kind of been the mantra the entire week,'' Stanford coach David Shaw said. ''No matter what happens, if you have a great attitude, let's do it.
+Let's work with enthusiasm and do it to the best of our ability.''

+The vagabond Cardinal showed no issues from their relocation, jumping to a 24-3 halftime lead and holding off Washington's second-half rally for a 31-26 win.

-SEATTLE (AP) — Austin Jones rushed for a pair of first-half touchdowns, Davis Mills threw a 3-yard scoring pass to Scooter Harrington early in the second half, and Stanford held off No. 23 Washington’s second-half comeback in a 31-26 victory Saturday.
+Austin Jones rushed for a pair of first-half touchdowns and Davis Mills threw a 3-yard TD pass to Scooter Harrington early in the second half to give the Cardinal their first win in Seattle since 2014.

-A crazy week for Stanford that saw the Cardinal forced away from campus in California to continue their season ended with their first victory over the Huskies in Seattle since 2014.
-Stanford relocated its entire program from the Bay Area to Seattle this week, used a high school for practice and even had its Friday walkthrough in a public park in the suburb of Bellevue, just across Lake Washington from Husky Stadium.
+The victory capped a crazy week that saw the Cardinal forced away from campus in California due to restrictions in Santa Clara County.
+Stanford relocated its entire program to Seattle, used a high school for practice and even had its walkthrough in a public park in the suburb of Bellevue, just across Lake Washington from Husky Stadium.

+Shaw and his staff originally tried to do the walkthrough in a mall parking garage, but were asked to go elsewhere.

+''People were taking pictures and making fun of us, but we come out here and beat them up so there's no happier feeling right now,'' Stanford offensive lineman Foster Sarell said.

 The Cardinal (2-2 Pac-12) will remain on the road before next week's game against Oregon State.

 Washington (3-1) will still likely have a chance at the Pac-12 North title if it can win at Oregon next week.
-But for the second straight week, the Huskies had a terrible first half and unlike last week’s comeback victory over Utah, Washington fell short trying to rally again from a 21-point halftime deficit.
+But for the second straight game, the Huskies had a terrible first half.
+Unlike last week's victory over Utah, Washington fell short again trying to rally from down 21 points.

+''Obviously, a loss that is going to sting for us for a little while here,'' Washington coach Jimmy Lake said. ''This is two consecutive weeks that we have not come out of the gates the way we need to.
+Our team knows that.''

 Dylan Morris was 15 of 23 passing for 254 yards for Washington.
 The Huskies trailed 24-3 at halftime, but scored on each of its first three second-half possessions.
 Sean McGrew had a pair of TD runs sandwiched around Morris' 1-yard sneak.
 McGrew's 2-yard run with 11:03 left pulled Washington within 31-23.